michaelkrone/request-context/README.md

 // set the user who made changes to this document modelSchema.pre('save', function (next) {
-	// access the user object which has been send by the this.userName = contextService.getContext('request:user.name');
+	// access the user object which has been set in the request middleware this.userName = contextService.getContext('request:user.name');
 	// or	this.userName = contextService.getContext('request').user.name;
 	next();